Dawn

 Suicide Under A Freight Train At A Russian Railway Station

-Posted 5535 days ago in by Catriona
+Posted 5746 days ago in Life, the Universe, and Everything by Catriona

 Stepping out of the pages of the popular weekly fiction journals, Victorian Barbie lets you reenact extravagant emotional scenes from your favourite melodramas right in your own nursery—as long as Nursie isn’t watching, of course!